skypyproject/skypy/CODE_OF_CONDUCT.md

 ## 3 Complaints procedures

 If you feel uncomfortable, don’t wait until it gets worse.
 [This guide](https://www.edcc.edu/counseling/documents/Conflict.pdf) may help provide ways to broach the issues with the SkyPy Board and/or other Members.
-Please also see articles on Abuse of Power ---e.g. [48 Ways Managers Abuse Their Power and Destroy Employee Engagement](https://www.linkedin.com/pulse/48-ways-managers-abuse-power-destroy-employee-hanna/).
+Please also see articles on Abuse of Power e.g. [48 Ways Managers Abuse Their Power and Destroy Employee Engagement](https://www.linkedin.com/pulse/48-ways-managers-abuse-power-destroy-employee-hanna/).

 There are three mechanisms for dealing with complaints: